Do you have memories of the Colonial back in the 60’s, 50’s or earlier?

 There is no deadline at this time, per se, as we will schedule filming based on the responses we receive.
 We do, however, anticipate doing some filming in the Fall of 2023 and Spring of 2024.

-Thank you so much for your interest in this event.
+Thank you so much for your interest in this exciting project.

 The recentAugusta Colonial Theater‘s Silent Movie Festival was featured in the July-August 2023 issue of Kennebec Current, a publication of the Kennebec Historical Society – click the link HEREto read the full article on pages 8-9.